 This program is focused on German language skill development.
 You will directly enroll in FUBiS, the summer program of the Freie Universität of Berlin.
 FUBiS offers semi-intensive and intensive German classes on up to five proficiency levels, allowing you to improve your German skills considerably.
 Field trips to vast historic, cultural and political institutions are integral components of all classes.
 Develop your intercultural communication skills as part of an international community of students from more than 50 countries studying in Berlin.
 Further these skills by living with a local family in a homestay.

 You will enroll in the intensive German course of 180 contact hours for Summer I (six weeks) or 120 contact hours during Summer II (four weeks).
 Note that GEO's Summer I corresponds to FUBiS term II and GEO's Summer II corresponds to FUBis term III.
-Full schedule and course options may be viewed here.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 Intensive German language classes meet every weekday and allow you to focus on and improve your German skills.
 Courses are kept small; the number of participants remains below 15 students.
 The FUBiS staff are a dedicated team, motivated to organize this summer program for international students.
 FUBiS carefully selects its teaching faculty, and instructors must have demonstrated outstanding competence and experience in their particular discipline.
 Therefore the FUBiS faculty are an exceptional group made up from many regions around the world.

 In this program, you will live with a homestay family in Berlin.
 The homestays vary from relatively small, centrally located apartments to larger private homes outside of central Berlin.
 Host families are carefully screened and provide good, affordable accommodation offering you the opportunity to develop your independence and language proficiency by participating in family, community, cultural and recreational activities.
+Homestays include daily breakfast and one additional meal per day.
 Many cherish the homestay experience as one of the most rewarding aspects of the Berlin program and remain lifelong friends with their host family.